Five ways to run a great Town Hall meeting

 Town Hall meetings have become a calendar fixture at many large companies.
-Although originally based on the idea of New England citizens voicing their thoughts, the term Town Hall is often just another name for traditional, top-down presentations by senior management.
+Although originally based on New England citizens voicing their thoughts, the term Town Hall meeting is often just another name for traditional, top-down presentations by senior management.

 Don’t forget that acronym: AIM.
 Two other recommendations:

-5) Finally, if you want to get into a dialogue with employees, create an environment for doing that.
+…create an environment for doing that.
 Any audience in the hundreds doesn’t normally ask many questions.
 An audience of 20 just might.
-Would you be better off organising a programme of internal focus groups – or breaking the session into smaller tables with an interactive element?
+Would you be better off organising a programme of internal focus groups – or breaking the town hall meeting into smaller tables with an interactive element?

 Don’t think about Town Hall meetings only as physical events: you can run them just as effectively through virtual means by putting the same principles into practice.
 In any context, a Town Hall can be a powerful tool when used as part of your wider plans for engaging and equipping employees to play their part in your business.

 Start your journey to world-class public speaking skills now